CypherPoet/swift-package-template/README.md

 - [ ] Rename instances of `MyLibraryName` to the library's product name.
 - [ ] Rename files and directories with names of `MyLibraryName` to the library's product name.
 - [ ] Rename instances of `MyPackageName` to the library's Swift package name.
-- [ ] Update supported platforms as appropriate.
+- [ ] Update supported platforms in `Package.swift` as appropriate.
 - [ ] Delete this section.